Sunday Worship Service

-When you return for sanctuary services on October 4 please follow the new procedures mandated by governmental regulations:
+When we return to in the sanctuary services please follow the new procedures:

-All attendees must enter and leave thru the Front or West doors.
-This prevents having to sanitize the fellowship hall and the kitchen.
+ENTERING: All attendees must enter and leave thru the Front or the West doors.
+This prevents having to sanitize the fellowship hall or the kitchen.
 The sanctuary, narthex and rest rooms will be sanitized prior to service.
-Other than the rest rooms do not use any other doors.
-Face masks must be worn.
-Maintain 6 feet distancing.
+Other than the rest room do not any other doors.

-Please wait for an usher to seat you.
+SEATING: Please wait for the ushers to seat you.
 They will prevent anyone outside of your family from sitting within 6 feet of you.
 No one will be seated directly behind you.
-Wait for an usher!
-The congregation will be seated first in the front pews, working toward the rear of the sanctuary.
-When services end those seated in the rear of the church will leave first, working toward the front pews.
+Wait for the usher!

-There will be no passing of contribution plates, bulletin and attendance registers.
+PROCEDURES: There will be no passing of contribution plates, bulletins and attendance registers.
 There will be no hymnals or Bibles available.
-Feel free to bring your own Bibles.
+Feel free to bring your own bibles.
 There will be no nursery care.

 Also, Pastor Linny is recording her sermons and posting to YouTube.
 Here they are